morenoemanuel/give-lottery-numbers/README.md

 # give-lottery-numbers
 Give 5 numbers for the lottery PowerBall and 1 number for PowerPlay.
-This applications use code only.
 I use Eclipse Luna to create the app.
+This app only have code.
+Dont have Objects like buttons, labels, and more...